John Mangum (defensive back): Early life

 John Wayne Mangum Jr. was born on March 16, 1967, in Magee, Mississippi.
 His father is John Mangum Sr. (1942–1994), a former football player best known as the defensive tackle for the Boston Patriots from 1966 to 1967.
 He is the brother of former NFL football player Kris Mangum, best known as the tight end for the Carolina Panthers from 1997 to 2006.

 Professional career

 Mangum was a sixth-round (144th overall) draft choice in the 1990 NFL draft.
 He played for the Chicago Bears between 1990 and 1998.
 He finished his Bears career with 272 tackles, 4.5 sacks, 5 interceptions, and 2 forced fumbles.

 Personal life

 Mangum currently works in Jackson, Mississippi, as a senior vice president and financial advisor for CapTrust independent investment advisor and asset management firm.
 He is the father of three children: Bailey, Abbey and Jake.
-His son Jake is an outfielder for the Tampa Bay Rays of Major League Baseball.
+His son Jake is an outfielder for the Pittsburgh Pirates of Major League Baseball.